AmericanGeezus/TeamsFunctions/help/about_TeamsCommonAreaPhone.md

 ## TROUBLESHOOTING NOTE

-CmdLets are in Beta still, please be patient with me on these and submit issues as you find them.
+CmdLets are fully built (RC), but not much testing time has yet been spent on them.
+Please be patient with me on these and submit issues as you find them.

 ## SEE ALSO